turbanisch/chinese-countryname-regex/README.md

     regular expression for Western Sahara
     (`西撒哈拉|撒哈?拉.*民主共和国`) might also match the geographical
     term for the western part of the Sahara desert, and so on.
-4. Merge ISO3 codes and regular expressions to the conversion table comprising short and full names in all language variants.
-5. Test the regular expressions against all variants (in simplified Chinese) below.
+4. Test the regular expressions against all variants (in simplified Chinese).

 ## File and variable descriptions

 ### Files

 All output files are saved in `data/`.
-The one that includes regular expressions and can be used as a conversion table is `dict.csv`.
+The regular expressions added manually to ISO3 codes are in `data-raw/regexes.csv`. `dict.csv` differs from this file by including additional columns (e.g., country name in English) to create a more comprehensive conversion table.

+- `overview.csv`: Links to country-specific Wikipedia pages.
 - `countrynames.csv`: Short name, full (official) name and name variants for each language variant
--   `dict.csv`: Only short and full (official) name for each language variant but including ISO3 codes and regular expressions.
+- `dict.csv`: Only ISO3 codes, country name in English and regular expressions.
--   `overview.csv`: Links to country-specific Wikipedia pages.

 ### Language variant codes